 Allow yourself to work on the things you enjoy and excel at.
 You are far more likely to produce outstanding results if you do this.
 Then surround yourself with others whose strengths lay in the areas where you are weak.

 Without being big-headed, (OK, just slightly big-headed… a little bit) I have written 5 books myself, but could I have edited these books myself?
 Sure, I could have!
 I also could have created the covers, proofread them, and formatted them for paperback and digital reading.

 I could have done all of that, but the results would be average at best.
 These are not my strengths, and by spending my time on them I would be doing the readers a disservice by delivering a product I could have made better, by allowing people who excel in these areas to take control.
 I would also not be using my time optimally by doing other things that don’t revolve around my strengths.

 Although it is a good idea to have a working knowledge of all areas of your business, you should concentrate your efforts on developing your strengths.
 Through practice and learning more in your area of strength, you will become one of the best in your field.

 21 of the 101 entrepreneurs we interviewed said that this was an important thing to focus on.

 Digital Marketing Success Lesson 2: Focus on Few Things

-This lesson can be put to work many different levels.
-It concerns you as an individual, and if you ignore it, you are almost certainly are not going to achieve much.
+This lesson can be put to work on many different levels.
+It concerns you as an individual, and if you ignore it, you are almost certainly not going to achieve much.
 Stephen Guise, author of “Mini Habits” and one of the online marketing success stories we interviewed put it this way: